 Another 50 words (4 lines of text) are included under the topic Early Broggesbank Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Broggesbank family to Ireland
+Migration of the Broggesbank family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Broggesbank surname or a spelling variation of the name include: Robert Brooksbank who arrived in New York in 1823.